 As the concept of sleep pods in the workplace becomes normalised, the benefits will soon become apparent and they could become far more commonplace.
 They’re definitely something to watch out for in future workplace design.

 For the first time in history, there are five generations in the workplace.
 There are lots of misconceptions and slightly unfair stereotypes when it comes to these generations, but it’s still interesting to have a look at what they are.

-Boomers created more competition in the workplace as women and minorities began to take on jobs previously held only by white men.
+Boomers created more competition in the workplace as women and minorities began to take on jobs previously held only by white, middle class men.
 They didn’t have access to technology that enabled them to work from home, so they are often thought to be less supportive of flexible work policies.

 Gen Xers grew up supportive of emerging technology including microwaves, video games and personal computers.
 They’re often seen as being entrepreneurial, independent and self-sufficient.